Chuhaister: Spreading the myth and researching the image

-Legends about Chuhaister are known only in the Ukrainian Carpathian Mountains, they are most widespread in the Hutsul Oblast.
+Legends about Chuhaister are known only in the Ukrainian Carpathian Mountains, they are most widespread in the Hutsul region.
 The word Chuhaister does not appear in historical monuments.
-B. V. Kobylansky assumed that the mythological character and his name arose directly in the southwestern dialects of the Ukrainian language in connection with the appearance of forest hermits from Moldavian-Bukovinian monasteries in the 17th-18th centuries.
+B. V. Kobylansky assumed that the mythological character and his name arose directly in the southwestern dialects of the Ukrainian language in connection with the appearance of forest hermits from Moldavian-Bukovinian monasteries in the 17th–18th centuries.

 There are few folklore records and scientific publications about Chuhaister.
-At the beginning of the 20th century the writings of V. Y. Shukhevich in his "Hutsulshchyna" (Lviv, 1899—1908) and A. I. Onyshchuk in the work "Materials for Hutsul demonology" (Lviv, 1909) and the mention of V. Hnatyuk in the work "Remains of the pre-Christian religious worldview of our ancestors" (Lviv, 1912), then a couple of articles by I. A. Pankevych in the book "Ukrainian dialects of Pidkarpatska Rus' and neighboring regions" (Prague, 1938).
+At the beginning of the 20th century the writings of V. Y. Shukhevich in his "Hutsulshchyna" (Lviv, 1899–1908) and A. I. Onyshchuk in the work "Materials for Hutsul demonology" (Lviv, 1909) and the mention of V. Hnatyuk in the work "Remains of the pre-Christian religious worldview of our ancestors" (Lviv, 1912), then a couple of articles by I. A. Pankevych in the book "Ukrainian dialects of Pidkarpatska Rus' and neighboring regions" (Prague, 1938).
 A few more records were published starting from the second half of the 1980s, including S. G. Pushyk in the article "Chuhaister: a mythical character of Carpathian folk poetry" (Kyiv, 1994).
 Information about the Chugaist can be found in the dictionary "Hutsul Mythology.
 Ethnolinguistic dictionary" (Lviv, 2002) N. V. Hobzei.
 The image was popularized by M. M. Kotsyubynskyi in "Shadows of Forgotten Ancestors", where the Chugaist is bred as a kind and cheerful inhabitant of the Carpathian forests, a protector of people from monkeys.
 According to S. G. Pushyk, the original ideas about this mythical character were distorted by narrators, in particular, in children's literature.